jimburton/scrabble/chapters/Chapter3.md

 ## Passing a move

-A player can take a move by passing but if there are two passes in the row then the game is ended.
-This is the purpose of the `lastMovePass` boolean.
+A player can take a move by passing their turn.
+If there are two passes in the row then the game is ended, so now we need to think about how to end games.
+All the library will do to end a game is to make some necessary changes to the score then set the boolean `gameOver` to `True`.
+We will leave it up to clients to check this boolean and make an announcement to the players.

+The `lastMovePass` boolean is there to detect the situation where there have been two passes in a row.
 We set it to `True` when a player passes and to `False` when they take a move in any other way.
 When there are two passes in a row we pass the game to `endGame`, which sets `gameOver` and calculates the final scores.
 Remaining tiles in each player's rack are subtracted from their score, and if one player has used all of their tiles, the tiles in the other player's rack are added to their score.

 The other way that the game can end is if we run out of tiles in the bag.
 This is checked in `checkEndOfGame`, which also calls `endGame` if necessary.